systechafrica/systechafrica.github.io/schemesetup/otherSetup.md

 ## Reasons for Exit

-Click the **Reasons for Exit** link to open the Reasons for Exit window where a grid table displaying various reason for exit configurations.
+Click the **Reasons for Exit** link to open the Reasons for Exit window where a grid table displaying various reasons for exit configurations.
 See scheenshot below:

 <img  alt="reasons for exit" width="95%" height="auto"  class="center"  src="../media2/reasonsforexit.png">